Acclaim Entertainment: Controversies

 During Acclaim's decline towards bankruptcy, the company made several controversial business and marketing decisions in the United Kingdom.
 One notable example was a promise to award a US$10,000 (£6,000) prize to UK parents who named their baby "Turok" to promote the release of Turok: Evolution.
 A subsequent investigation by VG247 revealed that all those who had reportedly changed their names were actors.
 Another controversial initiative involved an attempt to purchase advertising space on tombstones for Shadow Man: 2econd Coming.
 To promote Burnout 2: Point of Impact, Acclaim offered to reimburse any driver in the United Kingdom who received a speeding ticket.
 However, following negative reactions from the UK government, the plan was ultimately canceled.

 In the United States, Acclaim faced multiple lawsuits, several of which involved former partners.
 Mary-Kate and Ashley Olsen sued over unpaid royalties.
 Another lawsuit was brought by Acclaim's own investors, who claimed that Acclaim management had published misleading financial reports.

 In the final iteration of the BMX series, BMX XXX, nudity and semi-nudity (including full motion video of strippers and nude female riders) were incorporated in an attempt to boost sales.
 However, like most of Acclaim's video games during the company's final years, BMX XXX sold poorly and was criticized for its sexual content and subpar gameplay.
 Dave Mirra publicly disowned the game, stating that he had no involvement in the decision to include nudity, and he subsequently sued Acclaim out of concern for being associated with BMX XXX.

 In 1997, two years after its acquisition of Sculptured Software, Acclaim terminated approximately half of the staff at the Salt Lake City studio, violating the terms of the contracts it had provided to employees, which appeared to be iron-clad and included stock that would vest over the contract period.
-The layoffs were abrupt, forcing employees to choose between accepting a reasonable severance package (the terms of which changed multiple times during the initial weeks after the layoff) and foregoing the right to sue, or joining other creditors in litigation, thereby losing their severance packages.
+The layoffs were abrupt, forcing employees to choose between accepting a severance package (the terms of which changed multiple times during the initial weeks after the layoff) and foregoing the right to sue, or joining other creditors in litigation, thereby losing their severance packages.
 In 2007, one of several class action suits filed on behalf of stockholders was won, enabling some employees to recover a portion of the stock that had vested.